josephquested/windows-setup/README.md

     - Put this command into your terminal: `sudo apt-get install zsh`
     - Then this command: `chsh -s $(which zsh)`
     - Restart the Windows Terminal
+    - If you get a page full of info about "This is the Z Shell configuration for new users...", press q (Quit and do nothing)

 1. Install oh-my-zsh from inside the Windows Terminal
-    - Enter this command into your terminal: `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
+    - Enter this command into your terminal (note that it's one long line, even if it displays as two lines on the page where you're reading this): `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
-    - Restart the terminal and open an Ubuntu tab with the little plus button in the top left corner.
+    - Restart the terminal and open an Ubuntu tab with the little plus button in the top left corner
+    - If the prompt in your terminal window is now a little arrow and a tilde (~), instead of "yourname@...", that's OK (you'll change it again in a later step)

 1. Install VS Code if it isn't already installed
     - https://code.visualstudio.com/download